Most habits we label as “bad” aren’t personal failures.

 If you're new here, you might like to start with How I Coach.

-This page takes a different approach:
+This page explores a different way of looking at habits:

 Understanding the role your habits play, without judgement or shame — so change becomes more realistic, supportive, and sustainable.